How much does it cost to play Pebble Beach Golf Links?

-You've been watching the AT&T Pebble Beach Pro-Am -- or, later in the year, the First Tee Pro-Am at Pebble Beach on PGA Tour Champions -- and you're wondering how much it costs to play Pebble Beach Golf Links.
+You've been watching the AT&T Pebble Beach Pro-Am -- or, later in the year, the First Tee Pro-Am at Pebble Beach on PGA Tour Champions -- and you're wondering how much it costs to play Pebble Beach Golf Links in 2024.

 The answer?
 Such an incredible experience, as you'd imagine, is not cheap.
 The current green fee at Pebble Beach Golf Links is $625 until March 31, 2024.
 At that point, the rate will increase to $675 until March 31, 2025.